Lemonboy469/S32025/README.md

 )
 #We can go ahead and remove "filter" for now, you can filter after results are pulled
 #Set query to your search terms
+#make sure to name each object
+#dplyr package allows %>% use (pipeline command to add addtitional code to line)
-get_datasets(query = ("Chronic stress anterior cingulate cortex OR Chronic stress prefrontal cortex")) taxa = "mouse" offset = 0L limit = 100L
+SearchTerms <- "Chronic stress anterior cingulate cortex OR Chronic stress prefrontal cortex" SearchResults_df <- get_datasets(query = SearchTerms, taxa = c('mouse', 'rat')) %>%
+select(experiment.shortName, experiment.longName
+taxa = "mouse"
+offset = 0L
+limit = 100L